Bachelor’s in homeland security program guide

 The bachelor’s degree in homeland security is a 4-year program that covers a broad spectrum of courses.
 These include but aren’t limited to homeland security policy and law, terrorism and bioterrorism, emergency planning and management, intelligence analysis, digital forensics, cybercrime, criminal justice, and psychology.

 Among other necessary skills, students learn how to identify threats and effectively manage emergencies.
-You learn about the various terrorist organisations, their members, motivations and intentions.
+You learn about the various terrorist organizations, their members, motivations and intentions.
 You also find out how to keep our borders secure and analyze intelligence data to determine the information’s viability.

 Each school has various concentrations for this degree.
 It’s advisable to select those that interest you or you wish to pursue as a career.
 Always ensure that you gain the correct number of credits.
 Some of the concentrations you may have available are public health management, port security, counterterrorism, maritime law, community policing, and security management.